Best attractions in Paris

-The most famous edifice in the world, the Eiffel Tower, was originally erected as a temporary exhibit for a World Fair.
+Quite possibly the most famous man-made structure in the world, the Eiffel Tower was originally erected as a temporary exhibit for the Exposition Universelle of 1889.
 It provides heart-stopping views over Paris and is visible from most vantage points across the city.
-Apart from the new glass floor installed in 2014, which truly messes with your perception if you’re brave enough to walk over it, there’s also a panoramic champagne bar on the third floor, a brasserie, and a Michelin-starred restaurant.
+Aside from the new glass floor installed in 2014, which truly messes with your perception if you’re brave enough to walk across it, there’s also a panoramic champagne bar on the third floor, a brasserie and a Michelin-starred restaurant.
 At night, the Eiffel’s girders sparkle like fairy lights on a Christmas tree (every hour, on the hour).

-Don’t miss: Booking in for a meal at Alain Ducasse’s Michelin-starred Jules Verne eatery.
+Don’t miss: A meal at Alain Ducasse’s Michelin-starred Jules Verne on the second floor.

-Jackets at the ready, there’s a chill running through the Catacombes.
-This 3,000km (1,864-mile) network of tunnels runs under much of the city, containing the bones of six million people who perished in the era of the Revolutionary Terror.
-These include the bones of Marat, Robespierre and their cronies packed in with wall upon wall of fellow citizens.
-The damp, cramped mines take you through a series of galleries before you reach the ossuary, the entrance to which is announced by a sign engraved in the stone: 'Stop!
-This is the empire of death.'
+Jackets at the ready – there’s a chill running through the Catacombes.
+This 3,000km (1,864-mile) network of tunnels runs under much of the city, containing the bones of six million people, including many who perished during the Revolutionary Terror.
+In these damp, cramped corridors, you’ll find the bones of Marat, Robespierre and their cronies packed in with wall upon wall of fellow citizens.

 Don’t miss: The entrance to the ossuary, where there’s a sign which says: ‘Stop!
 This is the empire of death.’
 Eek!